akubera/levelpy/README.rst

 **LevelPy alone does *NOT* provide access to a database, nor does it declare one as a dependency.
 It is up to YOU to choose and install such a package.**

+In addition to the pythonic interface, LevelPy database objects adhere to the LevelDB_API_, which uses uppercase methods such as 'Get'.
+Any objects which provide this interface interacts directly to the underlying database object, so these expect python bytes objects for keys and values.

 Usage
 -----